-- 3.1 All MDTA Police personnel, sworn and non-sworn, shall obey all Rules of Conduct.
-Generally, violations of the rules and regulations of the MDTA Police will result with charges preferred from the Rules of Conduct, in accordance with the Statewide Police Disciplinary Matrix.
-However, when appropriate, administrative charges may come from other areas of the Directives Manual. - 3.2 In making routine or spontaneous law enforcement decisions, such as ordinary traffic stops, law enforcement officers may not use race, ethnicity, gender, national origin, religion, sexual orientation, or gender identity to any degree, except that officers may rely on the listed characteristics in a specific suspect description.
-This prohibition applies even where the use of a listed characteristic might otherwise be lawful. - 3.3 Reliance upon generalized stereotypes involving the listed characteristics is absolutely forbidden.
-In order for law enforcement officers to rely on information about a listed characteristic, the following must be true: - 3.3.1 The information must be relevant to the locality or time frame of the criminal activity, threat to

-- national or homeland security, violation of Federal immigration law, or authorized intelligence activity. - 3.3.2 The information must be trustworthy. - 3.3.3 The information concerning identifying listed characteristics must be tied to a particular criminal incident, a particular criminal scheme, a particular criminal organization, a threat to national or homeland security, a violation of Federal immigration law, or an authorized intelligence activity.
+- 2.1 All MDTA Police personnel, sworn and non-sworn, shall obey all Rules of Conduct.
+Generally, violations of the rules and regulations of the MDTA Police will result with charges preferred from the Rules of Conduct.
+However, when appropriate, administrative charges may come from other areas of the Directives Manual. - 2.2 In making routine or spontaneous law enforcement decisions, such as ordinary traffic stops, law enforcement officers may not use race, ethnicity, gender, national origin, religion, sexual orientation, or gender identity to any degree, except that officers may rely on the listed characteristics in a specific suspect description.
+This prohibition applies even where the use of a listed characteristic might otherwise be lawful. - 2.3 Reliance upon generalized stereotypes involving the listed characteristics is absolutely forbidden.
+In order for law enforcement officers to rely on information about a listed characteristic, the following must be true: - 2.3.1 The information must be relevant to the locality or time frame of the criminal activity, threat to national or homeland security, violation of Federal immigration law, or authorized intelligence activity. - 2.3.2 The information must be trustworthy. - 2.3.3 The information concerning identifying listed characteristics must be tied to a particular criminal incident, a particular criminal scheme, a particular criminal organization, a threat to national or homeland security, a violation of Federal immigration law, or an authorized intelligence activity.

-4. Abuse of Authority
+3. Abuse of Authority